Android was designed from the outset as an industry collaboration, in the form of a partner-based ecosystem.

 - users / end customers

 This harmed product and service evolution and innovation, including Google's.
+Android was how Google intended to change that.

 Success in balance